panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 Pure functions are easy to *compose*.
 Simple pure functions can be composed to create more complex functions.

-For example, you can use reuse the pure sum function in the function that calculates the sum of an array:
+For example, you can use reuse the pure `sum()` function to calculate the sum of an array:

 ```js mark=6[21:24]
 function sum(a, b) {